 I have only very recently discovered Levo (see my profile here!), so you know of more ways to utilize it, let me know!

 4. Good & Co: Find Out Your Workplace Personality

 If you ever struggle with figuring out what your professional strengths and inclinations are, take one of these work personality tests.
 Additionally, do you ever wonder how you come across to others at work, what your approach is in getting work done, or what kind of co-worker you are to others?
 These are all things you can take this simple 18-question quiz to find out!

 Knowing the answers will help you steer your job search in the right direction.
 You will also have more idea about how to answer the dreaded interview question “what are your strengths and weaknesses”.

 If you’ve ever felt like your resumes go into a black hole online, you’re not alone.
 At some point, you should check out whether it’s even passing the screening algorithms.
-Larger companies tend to use resume scanning bots as their first line of filter.
-Your resume needs to have the right key words!
+Larger companies tend to use resume scanning bots as their first line of the filter.
+Your resume needs to have the right keywords!

 This is one of my favorite free job search tools online: career bloggers.
 One of the most common traits of bloggers is that they are passionate and empathetic.
 If they started a blog, chances are they have a lot of advice to offer and want to help.
 And if they write about career advice, you bet they’d help you out!

 The two bloggers below have both helped me in my job search in the last 3 months, and I have enjoyed pretty much every single post they have written!

 a.
 Tori Dunlap // Digital Marketing Guru

 Which one of these free job search tools have you used, and what’s your experience like with them?